AtomSDK/atomsdk-demo-ios/README.md

 2. Add your developer account to Xcode from Preferences -> Account if you didn't add before.
 3. Select General tab from your app target and then set your developer account details.
 4. From your app target select Capabilities tab and select the switch right of the Personal VPN.
 Then select the capabilties you are going to use.
 5. Drag and drop AtomSDK.framework into your project.
+(Skip if using Cocoapods)
 6. Go to your project -> General tab from your app target, add the framework using ‘+’ to the Embedded Binaries section.
+(Skip if using Cocoapods)
 8. After the setup is completed, you should be able to use all the classes from the SDK by including it with the #import <AtomSDK/AtomSDK.h> directive.
 9. ATOM SDK needs to be initialized with a “SecretKey” provided to you after you buy the subscription which is typically a hex-numeric literal.